Ants invading house

 Ant Nests

 Ant nests can vary in appearance, but they often look like small piles of soil or dirt.
 Some species prefer to nest in walls or other quiet, dark places, so an obvious mound may not always be visible.
-Look for fine dirt or sand in unusual places, such as along baseboards, in corners, or under appliances, as these can be signs of indoor nesting.
+Look for fine dirt, sand or earth pellets in unusual places, such as along baseboards, in corners, or under appliances, as these can be signs of indoor nesting.

 Various ways ants cause damage exist.
 For example, carpenter ants are able to burrow into wood to create their nests, which can weaken structures and lead to costly repairs.
 Look for small piles of wood shavings or sawdust-like material, which can be a sign of carpenter ant activity.
 Additionally, some species might damage plants in your garden or farm.